 git commit -m "First commit"

 The message you put in the speech marks should be descriptive of the changes you are committing.
 This will help in the future if you or someone else needs to look back at your changes and know why you made them.

-More information on writing good commit messages is in the GDS styleguide.
+More information on writing good commit messages is in The GDS Way.

 5) Check Git status again

 git status again and it should say

 Nothing to commit - all the changes you selected have been saved.

 We recommend doing a tutorial on Git basics.
 Once you’ve done that, the best thing is to keep using Git each day (commit at least one change, etc) so it becomes familiar to you.
 Ask developers on your team to help you until you’re comfortable on your own.

 Git can be used via the command line or using an app.
 It’s up to you which you learn.
 Most developers use the command line, so if you’d like help from them, it’s often better to use that.